gritchin-artur/amazon-clone/planning/backlog.md

   - As a user, I want to see `testimonials` from other shoppers so I can feel confident in my purchasing decisions

-  - As a user, I would appreciate `interactive-elements` like quick view pop-ups or dynamic filters to enhance my shopping experience.
+  - As a user, I want to use responsive design.